Uniform Mordell-Lang Plus Bogomolov: Finiteness of Cosets

 \section{Finiteness of Cosets}

-In this section, we show how Theorem \ref{uniform_poonen} can be improved to Theorem \ref{uniform_poonen2}.
-The idea is the same as in \cite[Lemma 10.4]{Gao_survey}.
-Basically, we want to bound the degrees of some subvarieties in the special locus and use induction.
+In this section, we show that Theorem \ref{uniform_poonen} can be improved to Theorem \ref{uniform_poonen2}, to include the counting of the positive dimensional cosets.
+The idea is the same as \cite[Lemma 10.4]{Gao_survey}.
+Basically, we need to bound the degrees of subvarieties in the special locus and use induction.

 \begin{proof}[Proof of Theorem \ref{uniform_poonen2}] Without loss of generality, assume $X$ generates $A$.
 Let $\Sigma(X)$ be the set of positive dimensional abelian subvarieties $B\subseteq A$ such that there is $x\in X(\bar\QQ)$ satisfying $x+B\subseteq X$, and $B$ is maximal for $x$.
 Bogomolov \cite[Theorem 1]{Bogomolov_1981} showes that there is an upper bound $\delta_1=\delta_1(g,d)$ for the degree of $B\in \Sigma(X)$.
 R\'emond \cite[Proposition 4.1]{remond-decompte} proves that there is $N_1:=N_1(g,l,\delta_1(g,d))$ such that $\#\Sigma(X)\leq N_1$.